Ooey, gooey, and decadent. This chocolate cake is full of flavor and easy thanks to the use of the slow cooker and a bottle of stout beer!

 - Press the batter into a 4 quart slow-cooker (a larger slow-cooker will work as well) that has been well-sprayed with cooking spray.

 - In a small saucepan whisk up the remaining cocoa powder (3 tablespoons), sugar (1/2 cup), Stout (3/4 cup), and water (1/2 cup).
-Let come to a gentle boil on med-high heat, stirring often.
+Let come to a gentle boil on med-high heat, stirring often. optional…try using the microwave.
+I usually start with 1 minute and add 20 second intervals.
+But be careful, this can burn quickly with this method!

 - Pour the liquid directly on top of the batter in the slow-cooker.